lupyuen/lupyuen.github.io/src/gateway.md

 -   __WisGate D4H__: `-52` dBm

 But this shouldn't be a problem...
-PineDio Gateway will receive the same packets as WisGate D4H.
+Due to the __higher Signal Strength__, PineDio Gateway will __receive the same packets__ as WisGate D4H.

 ![_WisGate Antenna (left) vs PineDio Gateway Antenna (right)_](https://lupyuen.github.io/images/gateway-antenna.jpg)